-The divide and conquer cooking system lets you cook different foods at different heights and different temperatures.
+The divide-and-conquer cooking system lets you cook different foods at different heights and different temperatures.
 The heat deflector system and the solid construction make sure that heat stays inside and makes it easier to maintain temperature for long periods of time, making this especially convenient for low and slow cooking sessions.

-The unit sports excellent build quality, has side shelves on either side, and has an integrated thermometer.
+The unit sports excellent build quality, has side shelves on either side and has an integrated thermometer.
 A cast iron top vent makes airflow management easy.
 The functionality of the unit can be enhanced dramatically in many ways with the many accessories on offer.
 For example, you can get a smart temperature control and monitoring attachment for full remote control through their mobile app, a sear plate for fast and easy searing, additional probe thermometers, and pizza-making accessories including the Dojoe cast-aluminum pizza accessory, the deep-dish ceramic pizza stone, and a pizza cutter.
-Kamado Joe keeps advancing their grills with features that make it easier to use.
+Kamado Joe keeps advancing their grills with features that make them easier to use.
 That’s why we like them.

 Smoker Grill Combo Buying Guide

 When you are looking to buy a smoker grill combo, you need to pay close attention to its design, practicality, features, versatility, and to come at a fair price.
 There are several design types to choose from, several fuel types to consider, and particular features to look for that will determine each grill’s capabilities as both a smoker and a grill.

 First, think about how many people you are planning to cook for.
 The size of the grill will decide how much meat you can pack in there at one time.
 Depending on how small or big it is, you might be able to finish all of your cooking in one go or have to go back multiple times in batches.
 The combo units above range from 380 sq/in to over 1000 sq/in, so you have very different size options available.